 Just choose a time that suits you below for a no obligation chat about your R&D

 needs and we will give you a call!

-An R&D project does not have to be successful in order to apply for an R&D claim, as long as there was an attempt to resolve an uncertainty.
+An R&D project does not have to be successful in order to apply for an R&D claim, as long as there was an attempt to resolve a scientific or technical uncertainty.

 Although often not apparent at the time, when businesses attempt to overcome an issue or an uncertainty in their field, as a whole they are achieving an advancement in science or technology.
 These advances take the form of either an extension in the overall knowledge or capability in the field or improvements of a device or process.
 Yet, businesses often just think of it as problem solving.